chrisakroyd/random-seedable/README.md

 ---

-### XorShift
+### XORShift

 XorShift generators are fast, efficient generators with good randomness quality.
+This generator has 32 bit output with 32 bits of internal state.

 ##### Parameters